top of page

 Capacity: 4,666

-Originally named Boston Arena, the facility was named for George and Martha Matthews in 1982.
-Mr. Matthews, class of 1956, serves as chairman emeritus of the Northeastern Board of Trustees.
-The arena was the original home of both the Boston Bruins in 1924 and the New England Whalers in 1972, as well as the occasional home of the Boston Celtics in the 1940s and 1950s.
-Virtually every college hockey team in the area, including all four Beanpot schools, has called this arena home.
-Matthews Arena is the oldest indoor hockey rink in the world still in use today.
+The arena was the original home of both the Boston Bruins in 1924 and the New England Whalers in 1972, as well as the site of the first home game for the Boston Celtics in 1946.
+Virtually every college hockey team in the area, including all four Beanpot schools, have called this arena home.
+In fact, Matthews Arena is the oldest indoor hockey rink in the world still in use today.

-Muhammed Ali trained here, and many of boxing’s biggest names, such as Gene Tunney, Joe Louis, Marvin Hagler, and Jack Dempsey fought here.
+Muhammed Ali trained here, and many of boxing’s biggest names, such as Gene Tunney, Joe Louis, Marvin Hagler and Jack Dempsey fought here.
 The Frozen Four was held at Matthews Arena in 1960, as was the original Beanpot hockey tournament.
 More recently, the World Junior Hockey Championships were held here in 1995.

-Food & Beverage 3
+Food and Beverage 3

 While the menu at Matthews Arena is not extensive, the prices are affordable, and the quality of food served is decent.